timescale/docs/mst/vpc-peering/vpc-peering-aws-transit.md

 ## Before you begin

 *   Set up a [VPC peering for your project in MST][vpc-peering].
-*   In your AWS console go to `My Account` and make a note of your `account ID`.
+*   In your AWS console, go to `My Account` and make a note of your `account ID`.
-*   In your AWS console go to `Transit Gateways` find the transit gateway that you want to attach and make a note of the ID.
+*   In your AWS console, go to `Transit Gateways`, find the transit gateway that you want to attach, and make a note of the ID.

 ## Attaching a VPC to an AWS Transit Gateway